Wiredcraft/nestjs-bunyan-logger/README.md

 ### Clone

-`clone` type allows the user to copy value from one fieldname to the specified fieldname with the following limitations:
+`clone` type allows the user to copy value from one fieldname to the specified fieldname with the following rules:

 - The original field is not removed from the log entry
 - Only one embed level is allowed in new Fieldname specification